Skip to main content

 Feature Overview

-Security rule permissions provide more flexible, scalable, and granular access control capabilities, supporting dynamic permission determination based on document content.
+Security rule permissions provide more flexible, scalable, and fine-grained access control capabilities, supporting dynamic permission judgments based on document content.

 Core Features:

-• Expression-driven: Define permission logic using expressions similar to those in programming languages.
+• Expression-driven: Define permission logic using programming language-like expressions.

-• Dynamic permissions: Supports dynamic permission determination based on user identity, time, and data content.
+• Dynamic Permissions: Support dynamic permission determination based on user identity, time, and data content.

-• Client-side only restriction: Restricts client-side user access without affecting server-side (Cloud Function) operations.
+• Client-side Only: Only restricts client-side user access without affecting server-side (Cloud Functions) operations.

 Configuration Entry

-Switch to the Collection Management page and configure more granular security rules via Security Rule Permissions:
+On the Collection Management page of Cloud Development Platform/Database, configure more granular security rules through Security Rule Permissions settings:

 Security Rules Configuration